 Benefit from access to local TEAN support staff for continued guidance throughout the semester

-Get to know your host home and university with a fun 4-day orientation that covers cultural differences, a secret field trip, and more
+Get to know your host home and university with a fun multi-day orientation that covers cultural differences, a secret field trip, and more

 Live in modern, off-campus apartments for a taste of independent living in a big city